Diversion2k22/Deus-Ex-Machina/README.md

 ## Roadmap

-- 3D Modelling the Body of the tank its Suspension and the Caterpiller Tracks.
+- 3D Modelling the Body of the tank, its Suspension and the Caterpiller Tracks.

 - Figuring out the electronics and finalizing it.